strich/PortMapSleuth/README.md

 Server-based JSON service and example client to test for open ports to help verify UPnP port maps.

+See an example of a video game running the port test as part of its multiplayer service [here](https://www.youtube.com/watch?v=DTaZ04NHE1g).

 Built using ServiceStack and Newtonsoft.JSON.